brentvatne/brentvatne.github.io/_posts/2013-12-01-my-first-american-thanksgiving.markdown

 So Noelia's car is damaged, although not irreparably so, my Sunday was spent almost entirely in a car, and I'm short a phone and a couple of plastic cards.
 It could have been so much worse.
-This Thankiving Weekend, my first ever in America, I am thankful that Noleia, Cynthia, and myself were fortunate enough to emerge from that stretch of highway in good health.
+This Thanksgiving Weekend, my first ever in America, I am thankful that Noelia, Cynthia, and myself were fortunate enough to emerge from that stretch of highway in good health.